-(1) Within the Department of the Navy, NISCOM is solely responsible for investigating actual, suspected or alleged major criminal offenses committed against a person, the United States Government or its property, or private property, including the attempts or conspiracies to commit such offenses.
-A major criminal offense (felony) is defined for purposes of this instruction as one punishable under the Uniform Code of Military Justice by confinement for a term of more than one year, or similarly framed federal statutes, state, local or foreign laws or regulations.
-Incidents of actual, suspected or alleged major criminal offenses coming to command attention must be immediately referred to NISCOM whether occurring on or off an installation or ship and regardless of whether
+(1) Within the Department of the Navy, NCIS is primarily responsible for investigating actual, suspected or alleged major criminal offenses committed against a person, the United States Government, or private property, including the attempts or conspiracies to commit such offenses.
+A major criminal offense (felony) is defined for purposes of this instruction as one punishable under the Uniform Code of Military Justice by confinement for a term of more than 1 year, or similarly framed federal statutes, state, local or foreign laws or regulations.